zowe/zowe-cli/CONTRIBUTING.md

 - When contributing **a plug-in**, we recommend that you provide the following:

-  - End-user documentation on the Zowe Doc Site so that users can learn about your plug-in.
+  - End-user documentation on the Zowe Docs site so that users can learn about your plug-in.
 Use existing plug-in topics as a model.

   - A readme.md file within the plug-in repository that contains information for developers (overview, how to build from source, and how to run tests, at minimum).
-For example, see [the CICS plug-in readme](https://github.com/zowe/cics-for-zowe-client/tree/main/packages/cli#IBM-CICS-Plug-in-for-Zowe-CLI).
+For an example, see [the CICS plug-in readme](https://github.com/zowe/cics-for-zowe-client/tree/main/packages/cli#IBM-CICS-Plug-in-for-Zowe-CLI).

-  - a CONTRIBUTING.md file within the plug-in repository that lists specific considerations for contributing code to your plug-in (if any), and also links to the core CLI contribution guidelines.
+  - A CONTRIBUTING.md file within the plug-in repository that lists specific considerations for contributing code to your plug-in (if any), and also links to the core CLI contribution guidelines.
 For an example, see [the CICS plug-in contribution guidelines](https://github.com/zowe/cics-for-zowe-client/blob/main/CONTRIBUTING.md).

 - When contributing **code/functionality to the core CLI**, we recommend that you provide the following: